-There are lots of bad guys out there in the world.
+There are lots of bad guys in the world.

-Many of these bad guys pose us serious danger.
+Many of these bad guys pose a serious danger.
 They aim to invade our shores.
 They try to infect our people.
-They want to kill us.
+They even want to kill us.

 Constructing expensive border walls can’t stop them.
 Neither can immigration bans — illegal or otherwise.
+Planes and tanks can’t stop them.
 Whether we approve or not of their arrival, swarms of uninvited guests are coming to America, by the trillions and trillions.

 They aren’t just headed to our cities and neighborhoods.
 They’re not only living right next door to you.
 They’re inside your home.
-Many could even been inside your body.
-Right at this instant.
+Many could even be inside your body.
+At this instant.

 Let’s talk more about defending ourselves against these dangerous invaders.